-Article 13 (Power to execute street works) confers authority on Network Rail to interfere with, and execute works in or under, the streets specified in Schedule 3 (streets subject to street works) within the Order limits for the purposes of the proposed works.
+Article 9 (Power to execute street works) confers authority on Network Rail to interfere with, and execute works in or under, the streets specified in Schedule 3 (streets subject to street works) within the Order limits for the purposes of the proposed works.

-Article 14 (Stopping up of streets) provides for Network Rail to permanently stop up the streets specified in Schedule 4 (streets to be stopped up).
+Article 10 (Stopping up of streets) provides for Network Rail to permanently stop up the streets specified in Schedule 4 (streets to be stopped up).
 No street mentioned in Part 1 of Schedule 4 (streets for which a substitute is to be provided) is to be stopped up unless Network Rail has provided either the new street specified in Schedule 4 or a suitable temporary alternative route until the opening of the new street specified in Schedule 4.
 In accordance with the model clause, the streets specified in Part 2 of Schedule 4 (streets for which no substitute is to be provided) may only be stopped up if one of the conditions set out in Paragraph (4) has been met.
 Paragraph (5) provides for all rights of way along any street stopped up to be extinguished, and allows Network Rail to use the stopped up street for the purposes of its railway undertaking.
 Paragraph (6) provides for payment of compensation to any person suffering loss of any private right of way under this article.
+Paragraph (8) provides that paragraphs (8) to (1315) of article 17 (which provide for creation of new public rights of way) apply in relation to any replacement footpath or bridleway specified in column (4) of Part 1 of Schedule 4 as they apply to replacement rights of way specified in column (4) of Part 1 of Schedule 89.

-Article 15 (Power to alter layout etc. of streets) is not found in the model clauses but permits Network Rail to alter the layout of streets in order to accommodate the authorised works, with the consent of the street authority (such consent not to be unreasonably withheld) or, in the case of alterations specified in Schedule 5 (streets subject to alteration of layout), without such consent.
+Article 11 (Power to alter layout etc. of streets) is not found in the model clauses but permits Network Rail to temporarily alter the access and/or layout of streets in order to accommodate the authorised works, with the consent of the street authority (such consent not to be unreasonably withheld) or, in the case of alterations specified in Schedule 5 (streets subject to alteration of layout), without such consent.
 Alterations in street layout are required for a number of purposes set out in Paragraph (2).
 A street authority which fails to notify Network Rail of its decision in respect of an application for consent within 28 days of the application being made is deemed to have given its consent.
 This provision for deemed consent avoids unnecessary delays to the authorised project.
 A similar time limit has been inserted in the approvals processes elsewhere in this Order.
 This article has precedent in article 9 of the Network Rail (Ordsall Chord) Order 2015 (S.I.
 2015 No. 780), article 8 of the Network Rail (Werrington Grade Separation) Order 2018 (S.I.
 2018 No. 923) and article 11 of the Network Rail (East West Rail) (Bicester to Bedford Improvements) Order 2020 (S.I.
 2020 No. 114).